hantsy/spring-reactive-sample/README.md

 * In Spring Data umbrella projects, a new `ReactiveSortingRepository` interface is added in Spring Data Commons.
 Redis, Mongo, Cassandra subprojects firstly got reactive supports.
 Unluckily due to the original JDBC is desginated for blocking access, Spring Data JPA can not benefit from this feature.
 * Spring Session also began to add reactive features, an reactive variant for its `SessionRepository` is included in the latest 2.0.0.M3.

-**NOTE: At the moment I was writing this post, some Spring projects are still under active development, I will update the content and sample codes against the final release version when it is released.
-Please start [Github sample repository](https://github.com/hantsy/spring-reactive-sample) to track and get update for it.**
+**NOTE: At the moment I was writing this post, some Spring projects are still under active development, I will update the content and the sample codes against the final release version when they are ready.
+Please start the [Github sample repository](https://github.com/hantsy/spring-reactive-sample) to get update in future.**

 ## Create a Webflux application